gvnsavinash/cis6930fa24-assignment0/README.md

 ---

-## FUTURE APPROACH TO DATABASE DEVELOPMENT
+## Future Enhancements
-The program does not use a database but relies on fetching data in real-time from the FBI's API.
+1. Database Integration: The program does not use a database but relies on fetching data in real-time from the FBI's API.
 The API data is then processed and formatted as required.
 Future versions may consider storing the fetched data into a database for better retrieval and management.
+2. Extended Field Extraction: Future versions could extract more fields from the API, such as images or detailed descriptions.

 ## Bugs and Assumptions